MightyPrinny/TiledGMS14ME/README.md

 -The dialog will open with the paths you set in preferences already set.

--Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to laod and save a project.
+-Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to load and save a project.

--Open a room and modify the tile and quad size or click OK.
+-Open a room, an import dialog will popup, here you can adjust the tile and quad size then click OK

 -Now you can edit the room and insert objects using the TemplateDock, which is usually on the left side.